-Setting up DMARC can be a bit technical, but here are the general steps involved:
+Setting up DMARC can be a bit technical and we have covered it in detail in our DMARC setup guide.
+Here are the general steps involved:

 - Policy mode: You can choose between two policy modes – “none” and “quarantine” or “reject”.
 “None” means that the receiver will continue to accept and deliver messages that fail DMARC checks.
 “Quarantine” or “reject” means that the receiver will send those messages to the spam or junk folder, or even reject them outright.

 - Alignment requirements: You can specify the alignment requirements for your domain’s SPF and DKIM records.
 This means that the domain name in the “From” header of an email must match the domain name in the SPF and/or DKIM record.